jabbott7335/ce-pe-bootcamp/docs/devops/tekton/tekton.md

 **serviceAccount** - it is always recommended to have a service account associated with `PipelineRun`, which can then be used to define fine grained roles.
 It's important to understand Service Accounts when working with Tekton and other applications.
 [Take a minute to review service accounts here](https://docs.openshift.com/container-platform/4.17/authentication/using-service-accounts-in-applications.html)

-Use the Tekton cli to inspect the created resources

-The command should list one PipelineRun as shown below:
+Use the Tekton cli to inspect the created resources, the command should list one PipelineRun as shown below:

 ```bash
 NAME                  STARTED          DURATION   STATUS